 Which Hydeline Sofa felt best for lower-back support?

 Venice.
-The combination of recline angle and power headrest let me keep a neutral, supported posture during long sessions.
+Its recline angle and power headrest made it easier to keep a neutral posture during long sessions.

 Which one is easiest to live with day to day?

 Omaha.
-The removable zip-cover seat cushions made cleanup and maintenance feel straightforward, especially in high-use homes.
+The removable zip-cover seat cushions made cleanup and routine maintenance the most straightforward.

 Which model is most comfortable for lounging without reclining?

 Arvo.
-The softer top layer felt inviting for curling up, reading, and casual movie nights without needing a power mechanism.
+The softer top layer felt most inviting for reading, casual movie nights, and stretched-out sitting without a power mechanism.

 Are the power recliners good for frequent position changes?

 Yes.
-Both Venice and Cascade handled constant shifting without feeling unstable, though they can run warm over long stretches.
+Venice and Cascade both handled constant shifting without feeling unstable, though both ran warmer than the stationary models.